Home Financial Education Debt Snowball vs. Debt Avalanche: Which Strategy Works Best?

 • The best option is the one that you can stick to until you are debt-free.

 Before you use either method, you need to create a budget including the minimum payments for all of your current debts.
-The debt snowball and debt avalanche methods will help you decide how to use any extra income you have after you pay the minimums.
+The debt snowball and avalanche methods will help you decide how to use any extra income you have after you make the minimum payments.

 Debt Snowball Method